tensorflow/tfjs-models/body-pix/README.md

 *With the output from `estimateSinglePersonPartSegmentation` on the first image above, and a 'warm' color scale, `toColoredPartImageData` will produce an `ImageData` that looks like the second image above.
 The colored part image can be drawn on top of the original image with an `opacity` of 0.7 onto a canvas using `drawMask`; the result is shown in the third image above.*

-#### `toColoredPartImageDataMultiPerson (WIP)`
+#### `toMultiPersonColoredPartImageData`

-Given the output from estimating single-person part segmentation, and an array of colors indexed by part id, generates an image with the corresponding color for each part at each pixel, and white pixels where there is no part.
+Given the output from estimating multi-person part segmentation, and an array of colors indexed by part id, generates an image with the corresponding color for each part at each pixel, and white pixels where there is no part.

 ##### Inputs

-* **partSegmentation** The output from estimateSinglePersonPartSegmentation.
+* **allPartSegmentation** The output from estimateMultiPersonPartSegmentation.

 * **partColors** A multi-dimensional array of rgb colors indexed by part id.
 Must have 24 colors, one for every part.
 For some sample `partColors` check out [the ones used in the demo.](./demos/part_color_scales.js)